Fishawack Limited Modern Slavery Statement

 Organisational Structure and Supply Chains

-Fishawack Limited operates through Fishawack Medical Communications and Fishawack Creative under a number of registered business entities in the UK and other jurisdictions.
+Fishawack Health operates through Fishawack Medical, Fishawack Consulting and Fishawack Creative under a number of registered business entities in the UK, USA and other jurisdictions.
 Given the nature of our business in these countries and that most of our people are direct employees, we believe that the risk of trafficking or modern slavery is very low in our sector.
 Training on Modern Slavery, our policies and associated procedures is mandatory for all employees of the Group.

 Responsibility for the Policy